People

 Ino de Bruijn (MSc Student, Bioinformatician).
 Presently at Memorial Sloan Kettering Cancer Center.

 Hussein Shokry (MSc Student).
+Presently at University of Copenhagen.

 Caroline Lilliebjörn (MSc Student).
+Presently at H&M Group.

 Florian Heigwer (Project Student).
-Presently at German Cancer research Center.
+Presently at German Cancer Research Center.

 Nasir Abbasi (Project Student).
+Presently at BRIC - BoRdeaux Insitute of onCology.

 Hugo Wefer (Project Student).
-Presently at Clinical Genomics/Scilifelab.
+Presently at Swedbank.